MetaMask/create-release-branch/README.md

 # @metamask/create-release-branch

 This is an interactive command-line tool that automates steps involved in preparing for a new release of a project.
-These steps include updating versions of one or more desired packages, adding a new section to said packages' changelogs which includes changes since the previous releases, and then creating a new branch from which a pull request can be submitted for review before the release goes live.
+These steps include updating versions of one or more desired packages, adding a new section to the packages' changelogs to include changes since the previous release, and then creating a new branch from which a pull request can be submitted for review before the release goes live.

-> <table><tr><td><p align="center"><b>⚠️ HEADS UP ⚠️</b></p><div align="center">This tool is under development.
-We don't recommend you use this for any projects just yet.</div></td></tr></table>

 ## Installation